 The possibility is very high that your domestic cat has become trapped or injured.
 I am sorry if this sounds a bit rash, but this is a harsh reality for a cat that is allowed to wander at night.

 It is better if your pet cat remains inside and has an enclosed porch or window to look out upon the outside world.
 Never think that you are holding your feline friend hostage.
 You are keeping them safe and sound.

 These Three Groups of Cats Sleep Outside

 A feral cat is born in the wild and has little to no human interaction.
 These cats are not social and are wary of any human being.
-These cats socialize with other feral cats.
-They find food and shelter themselves and find places to sleep outside.
+These feral cats generally sleep with and socialize with other feral cats.
+They find food and find shelter themselves and find places to sleep outside.

 In cases such as these, you need to question if you really want to be a cat owner.

 Adopting a cat is a lifetime commitment.
-Cats are not disposable commodities or are abandoned when you tire of them.
+Domestic cats are not disposable commodities or are abandoned when you tire of them.
 Too many people feel no guilt about abandoning a cat.

 Also, understand that outside is a dangerous environment for any cat, day or night.
-However, the night presents more clear and present dangers that your cat cannot fight or hope to win.
+However, the night presents more challenges that your cat cannot fight or hope to win.